 Why?
 Put yourself in your customer’s shoes.

 You’re at home enjoying a rainy, relaxing Friday evening on the couch, binge-watching the latest hit show from your preferred streaming service.
-Then, without warning, a thunderstorm rolls in.
-Next thing you know, the power goes out and you’re stuck sitting in the dark.
+Then, without warning, the power goes out and you’re stuck sitting in the dark.

 Logically speaking, customers are far more likely to use a mobile device during outages than a laptop or desktop computer.
 Because of this, it’s important to make sure your outage management system is optimized for mobile.